latlan1/latlan1.github.io/pages/about.md

 I am a Data Scientist in the Pharma industry, where I have worked on ML models from various facets of Pharma such as Manufacturing, R&D and Consumer Health.
 My background is in Biomedical Engineering, which afforded me an expertise in scientific computing.
 I love all things data, Machine Learning and Python and try to stay abreast of new papers and articles in this space.

+My goal is to develop and deploy AI systems that delivers tangible value to people and solving real-world problems.

 ## My Interests
+* ML Model Deployment
 * Optimization
 * Graph Data Science
 * Computer Vision